If you’re considering sending your dog to daycare, there are some things you should consider.

 Here’s what you should know or consider before having your dog go to dog daycare:

-What your dog should bring to dog daycare
+What to bring to dog daycare

 A good thing to have at daycare and in general is a collar with up to date information.
 This allows staff to not only identify your dog with easily accessible contact information, but it also allows them to grab your dog quickly and easily.
 Some daycares may also require specific collar types, like buckle or breakaway collars.